ahmedrakib6609-bit/AI_course/AI Agent Project/README.md

 ## 🚀 Future Enhancements (Optional)

--(These features are NOT in the current project — only future ideas) -Memory-enabled long-term agent
+- (These features are NOT in the current project — only future ideas)
+- Memory-enabled long-term agent
--Vector DB (FAISS/Chroma) integration
+- Vector DB (FAISS/Chroma) integration
--Web UI with Streamlit
+- Web UI with Streamlit
--Automated research agent
+- Automated research agent
--Logging & analytics
+- Logging & analytics

 ## 👨‍💻 Author